-We have leveraged research in resource prediction to improve the decision making of a self-adaptive system that allocates resources among concurrent fidelity-aware applications.
-As part of incorporating long-term predictions in a model of self-adaptation, we have formally expressed the uncertainty inherent in such predictions.
-We have demonstrated that the new anticipatory decision making approach improves over an earlier reactive approach, while remaining resource-efficient on a limited capability device.
+In this paper we have proposed to leverage research in resource availability prediction to improve the decision making of self-adaptive systems that allocate resources among concurrent fidelity-aware applications.
+We have demonstrated that anticipatory decision making based on predictions of future resource availability improves over an earlier implemented reactive configuration system, while being resource-efficient.

-Our approach presents several engineering benefits, including formal treatment of predictors and analysis of improved utility as a function of the uncertainty of the predictors.
-We conjecture that other self- systems (e.g., Rainbow [5]) can potentially benefit from predictive information.
-We hope that our paper has provided a blue-print for integrating predictive information in other self- systems that address adaptation, repair, and configuration.
+Our approach presents several engineering benefits, including formal treatment of predictors and analysis of improved utility as a function of predictor accuracy.
+We conjecture that other self-\ systems (e.g., Rainbow [5]) can potentially benefit from predictive information.
+This paper has provided a blue-print for integrating predictive information in such systems.